GRD-1/ERP.AERO/README.md

 ## Settings

-* the environment variables are here: server/config/settings.js
+* the environment variables are here: server/config/
 * To demonstrate the app abilities I didn't clear the test database and local file storage: /server/public/uploads/
-* To simplify deployment, I didn't exclude the credentials file from the repository.
-It is here: /server/config/credentials.js
+* To simplify deployment, I didn't exclude the .env files from the repository.
+It is here: /server/config/env/
 * The database dump file is here: /database_dump.

 ## Launch